Falarconp/falarconp.github.io/_pages/CV.md

 h-index = 18

-Refereed Publications: 23 (3 as 1st author+ 2 as 2nd author)
+Publications: 26 refereed publications + 6 submitted (6 as 1st author + 3 as 2nd author)

-Submitted Publications: 8 (3 as 1st author)

 Number of Citations: 786